 This document contains information on SCR components.
-More detailed information on the SCR system can be found in the SCR system installation manual.
+More detailed information on the SCR system can be found in 01:07 SCR system.

 Exhaust noise

 The table shows undamped exhaust noise measured 1 metre after the turbocharger at full power output.